fletchjp/MERG-Arduino-Kit110/CANshield/README.md

 This sketch provides the code which will enable users of the Arduino CAN Shield to test functionality of the shield.
 Sketch is the Arduino name for the program code which is run on an Arduino.

-This code detects the presence of a MEGA and adjusts the setting for one of the pins.
+This code detects the presence the board in use and gives an message of the type detected.

 Key Features:
 - MERG CBUS interface.